dotnet/runtime/docs/pr-guide.md

 * The PR has been approved by at least one reviewer and any other objections are addressed.
     * You can request another review from the original reviewer.
 * The PR successfully builds and passes all tests in the Continuous Integration (CI) system.
     * Depending on your change, you may need to re-run validation.
-See (rerunning validation)[#rerunning-validation] below.
+See [rerunning validation](#rerunning-validation) below.

 Please always **squash** the pull request unless there are special circumstances.
 Do so, even if the PR contains only one commit.
 It creates a simpler history than a Merge Commit.
 "Special circumstances" are rare, and typically mean that there are a series of cleanly separated changes that will be too hard to understand if squashed together, or for some reason we want to preserve the ability to bisect them.